-The Dutch Lions Group B.V. was founded in October 2009 by Mike Mossel and Erik Tammer.
+The Dutch Lions Group B.V. was founded in October 2009 by Mike Mossel, Erik Tammer and Peter van der Molen.
 Besides two investment companies they also registered Dayton Dutch Lions FC LLC and purchased the license to play professional soccer in the United Soccer Leagues (USL) in Dayton OHIO.
-Five more teams were added since then.
-The Dutch Lions Group BV currently has ownership in six clubs: Dayton Dutch Lions FC, Houston Dutch Lions FC, Cincinnati Dutch Lions FC, Florida Gulf Coast Dutch Lions FC, New York Dutch Lions FC (2016), Miami Dutch Lions FC (2019), Chicago Dutch Lions FC (2020), Oceanside Dutch Lions FC (2021) and Washington Dutch Lions FC (2021).
+Eight more clubs were added since then.
+There are currently nine Dutch Lions FC clubs in the USA: Dayton Dutch Lions FC (2009), Houston Dutch Lions FC (2011), Cincinnati Dutch Lions FC (2013), Florida Gulf Coast Dutch Lions FC (2015), New York Dutch Lions FC (2016), Miami Dutch Lions FC (2019), Chicago Dutch Lions FC (2020), Oceanside Dutch Lions FC (2021) and Washington Dutch Lions FC (2021).
 Dutch Lions FC was also c0-founder and initial minority owner of MLS club FC Cincinnati.

-Dayton Dutch Lions FC has a Men’s team and a Women’s team.
+Dayton Dutch Lions FC was founded in 2009 has a Men’s team and a Women’s team.
 The Men’s team that plays in the USL2, which is considered 4th division.
 The Men’s team began to play in 2010 in the USL PDL (now called USL2).
-The club also added a Women’s team in 2011 that plays in the W-League of the USL.
+The club also added a Women’s team in 2011 that played in the W-League of the USL.
 After the W-league folded, the team started playing in the WPSL, which is considered 2nd division.
 The Men’s team started in USL PDL as one of the few PRO teams, and were awarded the “USL Most Progress Award” averaging 1,200 fans per game.
 The season opener in 2010 vs Global United, a team of former world stars, drew 3,400 fans in Bellbrook High School stadium.
-The club was promoted to USL PRO in their second year where they played for four years until 2014, before returning to USL PDL.
+The club was promoted to USL PRO in their second year where they played for four years until 2014, before returning to USL PDL in 2015.
 Highlights were making the playoffs in 2013 after a winning record and qualifying for the final eight in the US Open Cup in 2012 after beating Chicago Fire (USL PDL), Columbus Crew (MLS) and Michigan Bucks (USL PDL) on the road.
 In the quarterfinal the team travelled to Kansas where they played eventual champions Sporting Kansas City of MLS in front of 17,000 fans.
 Despite the 3-0 loss the Lions had a great Cup campaign.
 In 2018 the team won the Conference Championship.
 The Women’s team has been very successful with two Conference Championships and also being awarded “USL Organization of the Year Award” in 2013.
 Several players (Emilie Fillion, Brittany Persaud, Alex Warren) of the team went overseas to play in Europe (the Netherlands and Germany) and Rose Lavelle, who played two years for the team, won the World Cup with the USWNT as well as the Bronze ball in 2018.
 In 2014 the club opened the renovated West Carrollton High School stadium financing an artificial turf field.
 Two times FIFA Best Player of the World Ruud Gullit opened the game vs LA Galaxies II.
 The club also had a prestigious youth academy since 2010 but terminated that program in 2018.

 Houston Dutch Lions FC was founded in 2011 and has Youth Academy.
 They also used to have a Men’s team.
 They started in 2011 and initially played in the USL PDL but transferred to the NPSL in 2016.
 The team won the Conference Championship in 2016 and made it to the final four playing Chattanooga in front of 7,000 fans.
 In 2017 they made it to the third round of the US Open Cup and had a close 1-2 loss vs San Antonio (USL PRO).
 The club built a state of the art soccer complex including two artificial turf fields, a clubhouse, locker rooms and a restaurant.

 Florida Gulf Coast Dutch Lions FC was founded in 2015 and has a Youth Academy and Women’s team.
-The club started with a Youth Academy and added a Men’s team in 2016 playing exhibition games.
-In 2017 a Women’s team was added that competes in the WPSL.
+The club started with a Youth Academy and added a Men’s team in 2016 only playing exhibition games.
+In 2017 a Women’s team was added competing in the WPSL.
 The opening game in 2017 had close to 700 fans in attendance.
 In 2018 the team won the Sunshine Conference Championship.
 The Women’s team have an official partnership with Dutch Premier League club ADO Den Haag.
 Two players (Monique Elliot (2017) and Emelie Liljered (2020) have gone on trial with them.

-In 2016 New York Dutch Lions FC was founded.
+New York Dutch Lions FC was founded in 2016.
 In their initial year they focused on a training academy and school clinics.
 In 2017 they added a Men’s team playing annual games in New York with former Dutch National Team players.
-In 2017 the team, led by coaches Coach Wim Rijsbergen and John de Wolf, played New York Cosmos B at MCU Park as part of a double header with New York Cosmos’ NASL team) and Central Park Soccer, a team with Dutch expats.
+In 2017 the team, led by coaches Coach Wim Rijsbergen and John de Wolf, played New York Cosmos B at MCU Park (as part of a double header with New York Cosmos’ NASL team) and Central Park Soccer, a team with Dutch expats.
 In 2018 the team, led by Head Coach Gerard van der Lem, played New York Red Bulls U23 and Central Park Soccer.
 In 2019 the team, led by coaches John Rep and Foppe de Haan, played Central Park Soccer.

-Dutch Lions FC is also part of the ownership group of FC Cincinnati.
-The team was founded in 2015 and started playing in 2016 in USL PRO (2nd level).
+Dutch Lions FC was also co-founder and initial minority owner of FC Cincinnati.
+The club was founded in 2015 and started playing in 2016 in USL PRO (2nd level).
 The first home game was played in April 2016 with 14,658 fans in attendance.
 That same season the team drew 35,061 fans in a home game vs Crystal Palace.
 In 2017 the team averaged 21,696 fans per home game, including 33,250 vs New York Red Bulls of MLS in a thrilling US Open Cup game in the semi-final.
 The season also included an historic penalty shootout win vs Chicago Fire of MLS in front of 32,287 fans.
-In 2018, the club has surpassed 17,000 season tickets and has so far averaged 25,000 fans per home game.
-After the shattering attendance records and completing an innovative plan to build a new, state-of-the-art soccer stadium, Cincinnati was awarded a Major League Soccer expansion team on May 29, 2018 by MLS Commissioner Don Garber.
+In 2018, the club surpassed 17,000 season tickets and averaged 25,000 fans per home game.
+After the attendance records and completing an innovative plan to build a new, state-of-the-art soccer stadium, Cincinnati was awarded a Major League Soccer expansion team on May 29, 2018 by MLS Commissioner Don Garber.
 In 2019 the team averaged 28,500 fans per home game.
 The new stadium will be ready in March 2021.

-Tammer Sportmanagement is owned by Erik Tammer who is a former professional player for premier league clubs such as AFC Ajax Amsterdam, SC Heerenveen en Sparta Rotterdam.
-He guides and advises young talented players socially and financially.
+Tammer Sportmanagement B.V. is owned by Erik Tammer who is a former professional player for premier league clubs such as AFC Ajax Amsterdam, SC Heerenveen en Sparta Rotterdam.
+Erik is also scout for AFC Ajax.

 Mossel Sportmanagement B.V. is owned by Mike Mossel.
-He advises individuals and companies on performance improvement and teaches at Avans University in Breda.
-He also played for First Division clubs RBC Roosendaal (the Netherlands), KFC Turnhout (Belgium) and Cincinnati Riverhawks (USA) and graduated from Xavier University in Cincinnati (Ohio).
+His company advises individuals and companies on performance improvement.
+He is also teaching several classes at Avans University in Breda.
+Mike played for First Division clubs RBC Roosendaal (the Netherlands), KFC Turnhout (Belgium) and Cincinnati Riverhawks (USA) and graduated from Xavier University in Cincinnati (Ohio).
 Mike is also European Scout for FC Cincinnati and Red Talent Trainer at Royal Antwerp FC in Belgium.

-Both Erik and Mike went through the prestigious KNVB UEFA C and UEFA B Pro (former profesional players) training courses.
+Both Erik and Mike went through the KNVB UEFA C and UEFA B Pro (former profesional players) coaching courses.

 Founders: Mike Mossel & Erik Tammer